Capacitary Muckenhoupt Weight, BMO and BLO Spaces with Hausdorff Content, Factorization Theorems and Applications: Introduction

 \end{thm}

-\begin{rem} We point out that, in the case $w=1$, Theorem \ref{them-0629-1} revisits the following equivalent quasi-norms characterization of space ${{{\rm {BMO}}}(\rn, \ch_{\fz}^{\dz})}$,
+\begin{rem} We point out that, in the case $w\equiv 1$, Theorem \ref{them-0629-1} revisits the following equivalent quasi-norms characterization of space ${{{\rm {BMO}}}(\rn, \ch_{\fz}^{\dz})}$,

 see \cite[Corollary 1.5]{0623-1}.
-When $\delta=n$, Theorem \ref{them-0629-1} goes back to the weighted characterization of classical BMO space, see \cite[Theorem 1.5]{mw76}.
-In the case $w=1$ and $\delta=n$, then Theorem \ref{them-0629-1} coincides with the well-known result ${{{\rm {BMO}}}}={{{\rm {BMO}}}^q}$ with $q\in (0,\fz)$ due to F. John and L. Nirenberg \cite{06-30-1}.
-Thus, the main contribution of this theorem is extending these results to both capacitary weight class $\ca_{p,\dz}$ and non-additive integrals setting, i.e., $\delta\in(0,n)$.
-We should also point out that, when dimension $\delta\in(0,n)$, this theorem and its proof method are completely new, and the classical approaches are no longer applicable in this case. \end{rem}
+When $\delta=n$, Theorem \ref{them-0629-1} goes back to the weighted characterization of classical BMO space, see Muckenhoupt--Wheeden \cite[Theorem 1.5]{mw76}.
+In the case $w\equiv 1$ and $\delta=n$, then Theorem \ref{them-0629-1} coincides with the well-known result ${{{\rm {BMO}}}}={{{\rm {BMO}}}^q}$ with $q\in (0,\fz)$ due to John--Nirenberg \cite{06-30-1}.
+Thus, the main contribution of this theorem is extending these results to both capacitary weight class $\ca_{p,\dz}$ and nonlinearity integrals setting.
+We should also point out that, when the dimension $\delta\in(0,n)$, the classical approaches are no longer applicable. \end{rem}